 The Best Time for Wildfire Preparation Is Now

-It’s important to understand how wildfires can impact your property, and what you can do to minimize damage.
+It’s important to understand how wildfires can impact your property and what you can do to minimize damage, especially since the proportion of burned land suffering severe damage can range from 5 to 22 percent annually.
 For the well-being of your business, property, and tenants, take steps today to prepare and you’ll be in a much better position down the line.

 Property management software such as Buildium can help you prep your properties for wildfire season.
 Maintenance ticketing and tracking, for example, can help your team stay on top of projects that will make your properties safer.
 Communication tools will allow you to keep your residents and owners up to date on wildfire situations.
 And document storage will make sure your important documents aren’t lost to fire.